LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Spell Factors.md

 Duration is simply how long a spell lasts once cast.
 Standard spell Durations are measured in turns, while using a[[Reach]] to use the Advanced Duration chart makes the spell last much longer.\
 If a spell would logically have an immediate effect but is cast with Advanced Duration, the effect recurs at every multiple of the character’s [[Gnosis]]-based ritual casting time, until the Duration runs out.

-For example, a [[Gnosis]] 1 character’s healing spell with a Duration of a day heals its Potency in Health boxes every three hours.
+For example, a [[Gnosis]] 1 character’s healing spell with a Duration of a day heals its Potency in [[Health]] boxes every three hours.
 The highest level of the Advanced Duration chart is “indefinite,” meaning the spell lasts until dispelled or the caster cancels it.

-Moving to indefinite requires a second[[Reach]], and the caster must also spend a point of Mana.
+Moving to indefinite requires a second[[Reach]], and the caster must also spend a point of [[Mana]].

 ### Scale